BalanaguYashwanth/WalkSafeApp/README.md

 -->If they are far my app won't trigger any notification.

---> This app is mainly works on RSSI of bluetooth device
+--> This app is mainly works on RSSI value of bluetooth device

 -->This app is build in flutter hackathon #hack20